rxantony/MokaWebHookHandler/README.md

 * **On RabbitMq**

     * Create webHookEventReceived exchange.
-    * Create webHookEventProcessed exchane.
+    * Create webHookEventProcessed exchange.
-    * Create webHookDeadLetter.dlx exchane.
+    * Create webHookDeadLetter.dlx exchange.
     * Create webHookEventReceivedQueue with x-dead-letter-exchange=webHookDeadLetter.dlx and bind it to webHookEventReceived exchange.
     * Create webHookEventProcessedQueue and bind it to webHookEventProcessed exchange.
     * Create webHookDeadLetter.dlq queue and bind it to Create webHookDeadLetter.dlx exchange.